trento-project/ansible/README.md

 - Create a json file containing the variables for the playbook or pass them via cli
 - Run provision command

-**Example inventory to install the trento-server and provision postgres and rabbitmq, all on the same host**
+**Example inventory to install the trento-server and provision postgres, rabbitmq and prometheus all on the same host**

 ```yaml
 all: